 Imagine a world where your doctor predicts a health issue before it happens, or where a hospital visit feels as seamless as booking a flight online.
 This is the reality being shaped by custom healthcare software development.
-With the global healthcare IT market projected to soar from USD 663 billion in 2023 to USD 1.83 trillion by 2030 (CAGR: 15.8%), the demand for tailored, intelligent healthcare solutions has never been greater.

 The Role of Custom Software in Healthcare